Forfeiture Actions with a Lienholder

 Sample Lienhold Forfeiture Agreement in State Actions

-Law enforcement agencies in Florida often request that the lienholder enters into an agreement before releasing the property, although the lienholder is not required to do so.
+Law enforcement agencies in Florida often request that the lienholder enter into an agreement before releasing the property, although the lienholder is not required to do so.
+Such an agreement is usually NOT in the best interest of the lienholder.

 The purpose of the agreement is to put the lienholder on notice that the seized asset was used in violation of the Florida Contraband Forfeiture Act.
 That way, if the property is returned to the owner and seized a second time, the law enforcement agency might be able to allege that the lienholder is not an “innocent owner.”